 STEP 5: CLASSIFICATION OF ASVs

-There are additional steps to classification if you haven’t already trained a classifier, but I’ve got the both a Greengenes and SILVA132 release ready to go for use with our lab’s primer pair (341/785).
+There are additional steps to classification if you haven’t already trained a classifier, but I’ve got both a Greengenes and SILVA132 release ready to go for use with our lab’s primer pair (341/785).
 For training a new classifier follow the steps listed here: https://docs.qiime2.org/2019.7/tutorials/feature-classifier/

 Additionally, I can give you the steps I used to make the classifier used here.
-The steps involve download the database you want to use, trimming to the region you’re interested in with your primer pair, then training a Naïve Bayes classifier using our target region and reference taxonomy.
+The steps involve downloading the database you want to use, trimming to the region you’re interested in with your primer pair, then training a Naïve Bayes classifier using our target region and reference taxonomy.
 This produces the ‘classifier.qza’ artifact we’re going to use here.
 The path given in the script below will not work on the HPRC, so I’ll give you a new one.

 IF YOU GET HERE BEFORE I SEND YOU A CLASSIFIER LET ME KNOW (IT WONT WORK WITHOUT ONE)!!!